sveltejs/kit/documentation/docs/01-project-structure.md

 The `src` directory contains the meat of your project.

 - `lib` contains your library code, which can be imported via the [`$lib`](/docs/modules#$lib) alias, or packaged up for distribution using [`svelte-package`](/docs/packaging)
+  - `server` contains your server-only library code.
+It can be imported by using the [`$lib/server`](/docs/server-only-modules) alias.
+SvelteKit will prevent you from importing these in client code.
 - `params` contains any [param matchers](/docs/advanced-routing#matching) your app needs
 - `routes` contains the [routes](/docs/routing) of your application
 - `app.html` is your page template — an HTML document containing the following placeholders: